CommunityOne implementation

 Configure the portal cadence

-Set the association record, member visibility, document areas, requests, reminders, and communications around the board's real operating rhythm.
+Set up the association record, member visibility, documents, requests, reminders, and communications around the board's real work.

 Step 4